 - i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortised cost. - ii.
 The Group manages its credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
+The utilisation of credit limits is regularly monitored.

+iii.
+The Group adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:

+If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.

-The utilisation of credit limits is regularly monitored. - iii.
-The Group adopts the assumptions under IFRS 9, that is, the default occurs when the contract payments are past due over 30 days. - iv.
-The Group adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
+- iv.
+The Group adopts the assumptions under IFRS 9, that is, the default occurs when the contract payments are past due over 30 days. - v.
+The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
+However, the Group will continue executing the recourse procedures to secure their rights. - vi.
 The Group classifies customers' accounts receivable in accordance with credit rating of customer and customer types.
-The Group applies the simplified approach using loss rate methodology to estimate expected credit loss under the provision matrix basis. - vi.
-The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
-However, the Group will continue executing the recourse procedures to secure their rights. - vii.
+The Group applies the simplified approach using loss rate methodology to estimate expected credit loss under the provision matrix basis. - vii.
 The Group uses historical and timely information to individually assess the default possibility of accounts receivable.
-On December 31, 2020 and 2019, the Group had no loss allowance.
+As of December 31, 2021 and 2020, the Group had no loss allowance.